dibyendumajumdar/ravi-compiler/README.md

 ```

 The test script compares the output to the expected output.
 Any difference will cause the test script to fail.

+The `trun` utility will eventually replace `tparse` as it can handle multiple chunks of code in a single input file.